George G. Symes: Political career

 After the war, Symes remained in Paducah, Kentucky, where the 44th Wisconsin Infantry had been stationed.
 In 1867, he was the Radical Republican nominee for United States House of Representatives in Kentucky's 1st congressional district.
 He challenged Democratic incumbent, Lawrence S. Trimble, but was defeated.
 He and another Republican candidate challenged their defeat in the election, claiming that Union voters had been intimidated and alleging that Trimble should be disqualified for having aided the rebellion.
 The challenge was also unsuccessful.

 Symes continued working as a lawyer in Paducah until 1869, when he was appointed associate justice of the Supreme Court of the Montana Territory, by U.S. president Ulysses S. Grant.
 He served only two years as justice, then resigned to resume the practice of law in Helena, Montana.

 In 1874, Symes decided to relocate to Denver, Colorado, to establish a legal practice there.
 The legal community of Montana threw him a banquet at his departure in February 1874, where his career was celebrated by prominent Montanans.

+Congress

 Symes was elected as a Republican to the Forty-ninth and Fiftieth Congresses (March 4, 1885 – March 3, 1889).

+After Congress

-He engaged in the management of his estate and in the practice of law.
+After leaving Congress, he engaged in the management of his estate and in the practice of law.